ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 Guidelines for Software Development | Not Applicable | The CloudSystem is not designed to support software development activities.
 Guidelines for Database Systems | Not Applicable | The CloudSystem does not include the use of databases.
 Guidelines for Email | Applicable | The CloudSystem leverages Office 365 to provide email functionality.
-Guidelines for Networking | Applicable | The CloudSystem is designed to run using the public internet.
-All security controls are implemented on the endpoint devices and the Office 365 component.
-The Office 365 design includes a high-level network diagram showing the components that are considered in scope.
-Conditional access policies and MCAS to limit access to the environment from anonymity networks.
-The configuration and fine tuning of these policies is the shared responsibility of the Agency and the CloudSystem.
+Guidelines for Networking | Applicable | The CloudSystem is designed to run using the public internet and implements controls on the endpoint devices and the Office 365 component.
 Guidelines for Cryptography | Applicable | The CloudSystem makes use of cryptography to protect both data at rest and data in transit.
-Guidelines for Gateways | Applicable | The CloudSystem leverages Exchange Online Protection and Office 365 ATP for content filtering.
+Guidelines for Gateways | Applicable | The CloudSystem leverages Exchange Online Protection and Defender for Office 365 for email content filtering and Defender for Endpoint for web content filtering.
 Guidelines for Data Transfers | Applicable | The CloudSystem is responsible for implementing technical controls relating to data transfer.

 ## Cyber security roles